Layer 2 & private networks

 3. Save and wait a few seconds while the network is provisioned.

-The provisioning of the network on our switches is handled automatically after you assign your first server to a VLAN.
-Seen that Latitude.sh has no access to your servers, an additional step is required and you need to configure the VLAN on your Operating System.
+The network provisioning on our switches is handled automatically after you assign your first server to a VLAN.
+Latitude.sh has no access to your servers, an additional step is required, and you need to configure the VLAN on your Operating System.

 Windows